-Plan has been working in Grobogan since 2004 and currently supports 7,500 children and families.
-Our programmes include child survival and development, basic education, water and sanitation, youth economic empowerment, child protection and disaster risk management.
+Plan has been working in Grobogan since 2003 and currently supports 7,500 children and families.
+Our programmes include water, sanitation and hygiene, youth economic empowerment, child protection and disaster risk management.

 An assisted village has successfully created a controlled sewage system.
 The government has replicated this success in non-Plan areas.
 At the school level, Plan is helping set up public latrines, sewage systems and biogas technologies.

 Plan also works to raise public awareness on hygienic and healthy living patterns and supports the Community-Led Total Sanitation (CLTS) programme for reducing open defecation.
 CLTS is a way of mobilising communities to take the lead in eliminating open defecation by getting them to analyse the problem and come up with their own solutions.
 Plan has conducted a hand-washing-with-soap campaign.
-Currently, 14% of Kebumen villages have been declared open defecation-free.
+Many Grobogan villages have been declared open defecation-free.

 Plan has started to focus its programmes on increasing community-based child protection coverage.